European Securities and Markets Authority: ESMA's issuance of guidance

 To ensure the consistent day-to-day application of Union law within ESMA's remit, ESMA issues and maintains "Guidelines (“GL”), Opinions (“OP”) and Q&As (“Q&As”)".
 As for the legal basis, the ESMA regulation specifically empowers ESMA to issue and maintain Guidelines and recommendations (Article 16), Opinions (Article 16a), and Q&As (Article 16b).
 As for Q&As, in February 2017 ESMA launched a process to allow stakeholders to submit a Q&A. Once scrutinised, if these Q&As are selected, they are published in English on ESMA's website.

 Single Rulebook

 In a major initiative designed to facilitate access to information, ESMA created an interactive single rulebook.
 It stated, "The Interactive Single Rulebook is an on-line tool that aims at providing a comprehensive overview of and easy access to all level 2 and level 3 measures adopted in relation to a given level 1 text.
 The purpose of the Interactive Single Rulebook is to facilitate the consistent application of the EU single rulebook in the securities markets area.
-ESMA’s objective is to provide an interactive version for each key level 1 text under ESMA’s remit over time."
+ESMA's objective is to provide an interactive version for each key level 1 text under ESMA's remit over time."

+Consolidated tape

+The 2024 review of the Markets in Financial Instruments Regulation (MiFIR) introduced an EU-wide system of consolidated tapes for bonds, for equities (shares & exchange-traded funds) and for over-the-counter derivatives.
+This initiative is part of the EU's Capital Markets Union and aims at integrating the financial markets of the Member States into a unified financial market; the full rollout of the three consolidated tapes is expected for 2027.
+ESMA was tasked to set up these EU-consolidated tapes by selecting the providers of the three tapes and then supervise the whole system.
+Over the course of 2025 and 2026, ESMA selected the consortium Ediphy (fairCT) as the provider of the consolidated tape for bonds, the consortium EuroCTP as the provider of the consolidated tape for equity, and the Dutch company Etrading Software as the provider of the consolidated for the OTC derivatives.

+In September 2026, following authorization from ESMA, EuroCTP launched the EU consolidated tapes for shares and ETFs.

-National Competent Authorities
+National competent authorities

 In addition to the ESMA Chair, the following national competent authorities are voting members of the ESMA Board of Supervisors: